Ryan-M3/Riot3/README.md

 #### Wave Collapse

 Inspired by a "wave collapse" algorithm for procedural, the implementation should probably be called "Constraint-Based Stochastic Clothing Generation," but that's too long of a name.
 Basically, I wanted to create randomly-generated rioters.
 However, I also wanted to be able to list rules about what makes a good selection of mesh presets.
 The rules for generating plausible outfits are found in Wave Collapse/Constraints and have self-explanatory names ("Men Wear Men's Clothes.asset" is a rule that says if any equipped piece of clothing is marked as "male only," then no other article of clothing may be marked as "female only.").
 I was surprised how well just a few rules wound up creating reasonable-looking NPCs.

+## Data Structures

+Contains very simple, general data structures used throughout the project.

+#### Edges
+An edge is a struct containing two points.

+#### KDTree

+A k-Dimensional Tree.
+Also contains a "PtTree" which is just a special case of a KDTree that uses my Point class, specifically for returning and working with grid coordinates.
+Mostly used so I can do nearest-neighbor search to find nearby board pieces.
+That is, so I write code that does something like "if there is a weapon within 2 tiles of the rioter, have the rioter pick it up with a probability of 10%."

+#### Object Pooling

+This bit of code really isn't in this particular iteration of the project.
+In a prior version of the game, it was real-time and there could be many objects being spawned at once, especially sound files.
+Additionally, the board was loaded in pieces.
+But basically what it does is it instantiates objects over time, then hides them.
+Rather than create the object when needed, a "Swimmer" (an object which wants to use an object pool) borrows that object rather than instatiate it, then "returns" it instead of destroys it.
+That object must have the "Poolable" script attached to it.
+Additionally, the rate at which various object pools  instatiate their poolable object behind the scenes is called the "WaterPark" (because it's a collection of pools).

+This was important when there were a lot of sound effects because the sound effect has a spatial location which it will occupy.
+So if you have 10 characters in the scene and each one has their own footstep sound, you can easily wind up having to instantiate a dozens of footstep sounds into the scene every second.
+With object pooling, I was able to cycle through just three or four and mostly just moving them and replaying the audio.

+#### ProbabilityQueue

+This is apparently called the Roulette Algorithm and apparently everyone implements it incorrectly.
+The idea is to draw an item from a list of items such that 30% of the time you get item A, 20% of the time you get item B, etc. Most people create an array of cumulative probabilities, generatte a random number, then iterate through that array until they find the appropriate probability, then use the index of that probability to map back to the item they should return.
+A naive implementation is O(n) or O(log n), whereas the implementation I used is supposedly O(1).
+Honestly, it probably didn't matter performance-wise and my benchmarking indicated that you needed a lot of items in your queue for the optimized version to actually noticable outperform the naive version, but it seemed easy enough to implement and the code is re-usable, so why not?

+#### ReversibleDict

+A dictionary that's smart enough to know that if you're mapping, say, an integer to a string then myDict[myInt] should return the associated string and myDict[myString] should return the associated integer.

+#### SparseMatrix

+A matrix implemented with a dictionary that assumes any values not in that dictionary have a value of zero.

+#### Vector4Int

+A 4-dimensional vector composed of integers.

+#### VectorField

+At it's core it's just a matrix of vectors.
+However, it's used to model crowd behavior as a fluid flow.
+So it also includes FieldVisualizer to display in the Unity editor/engine a bunch of arrows in the scene indicating where a crowd wants to go.
+It also lets you smooth a vector field, to add or subtract a vector field to it, all sort of fun stuff like that.